anyscale/madewithml.github.io/docs/courses/applied-ml/organization.md

 </div>

 !!! note
     We'll cover how to train using compute instances on the cloud from Amazon Web Services (AWS) or Google Cloud Platforms (GCP) in a later lesson.
-But in the meantime, if you don't have access to GPUs, check out the [optimize.ipynb](https://colab.research.google.com/github/GokuMohandas/applied-ml/blob/main/notebooks/optimize.ipynb){:target="_blank"} notebook for how to train on Colab and transfer to local.
+But in the meantime, if you don't have access to GPUs, check out the [optimize.ipynb](https://colab.research.google.com/github/GokuMohandas/applied-ml/blob/main/notebooks/optimize.ipynb){:target="_blank"} notebook for how to train on Google Colab and transfer to local.
 We essentially run optimization, then train the best model to download and transfer it's arguments and artifacts.
 Once we have them in our local machine, we can run `tagifai set-artifact-metadata` to match all metadata as if it were run from your machine.

 <!--
 ```python